rebelsky/sams-assorted-musings-reflections/_forthcoming.md

     * August: Assorted
     * September: The next three-hundred essays (? write one set of ten topics each day)
+* *Should I do a series on "topic, revisited"?*

 ---

+1. Accessibility in Course Webs (online teaching)

+1. Accessibility in the College Web site.

+1. Is pioneers.grinnell.edu accessible?
+(Hmmm ... that's a good
+reason to read the guidelines.)

+1. What we vote, what they tell us.
+(Did we vote on using qualitative comments in faculty reviews?)

 1. Megan Goering